Skip Navigation LinksCBE HomeSchoolsBuilding & Modernizing SchoolsCriteria for School Capital Planning Priorities

 • Existing K-4 or starter school approved or in existence

-• Greater than 2 transition points (K-9)
+• Greater than two transition points (K-9)

-Revised Modernization Ranking Criteria
+Major Modernization Points Ranking Criteria

 Eligibility Filters for Modular Classrooms